rust-lang/book/second-edition/nostarch/appendix.md

 way to display a type to an end user: what parts of the type should an end user be allowed to see?
 What parts would they find relevant?
 What format of the data would be most relevant to them?
-The Rust compiler doesn’t have this insight and so can't provide appropriate default behavior for you.
+The Rust compiler doesn’t have this insight and so can’t provide appropriate default behavior for you.

 The list of derivable traits provided in this appendix is not comprehensive: libraries can implement `derive` for their own traits!
 In this way, the list of